 I am always happy to receive proposals for PhD topics in areas related to my research interests.

-To date, my academic research has focussed on matters relating to women’s reproductive and spiritual health in the early modern era.
+To date, my academic research has focused on matters relating to women’s reproductive and spiritual health in the early modern era.
 Although founded in literature studies, my work is very much interdisciplinary, linking literary, cultural, and historical research.
-My current research expands this to investigate ‘Rhetoric in Early Modern Medical Writing: The Classics, Humour, Politics, Religion’, a book-length study which is a cultural study of how medical writers, both in published texts and in manuscripts, use allusions to Classical stories, humour, and religion to convey their messages, and to make reference to the era’s turbulent politics.
+I am currently writing an article on representations of the body in the works of Aphra Behn.

 I am concurrently working with departmental colleagues to co-author a volume on humour in the seventeenth century.